-The type of door has their own hazards: Roll-up or Swinging Doors.
-Swinging doors can be caught by the wind and pull it out of the workers arms or knock over the worker.
+This type of door has their own hazards: Roll-up or Swinging Doors.
+Swinging doors can be caught by the wind and pulled out of the worker's arms or knock over the worker.

 Unlatching or untarping loads from flat beds can cause the product to roll off the trailer and onto the worker.
-(Release of stored energy - see DOT Cargo Securement Standard 49 CFR 373.)
+(Release of stored energy, see DOT Cargo Securement Standard 49 CFR 373.)

-Best Practice Use soft sided trailers in lieu of tarping.
+\\\Best Practice\\\ Use soft sided trailers in lieu of tarping.

-A fall hazard exists when walking on top of the flat bed trailer and/or load or climbing on top of a tanker truck.
+A fall hazard exists when walking on top of the flatbed trailer and/or load or climbing on top of a tanker truck.

-Best Practices Use fixed elevated platforms in the dock bay.
-Best Practices Use Harness/Lanyard with engineered fall restrains.
-Best Practices Use Portable stairway.
+\\\Best Practices\\\ Use fixed elevated platforms in the dock bay. \\\Best Practices\\\ Use Harness/Lanyard with engineered fall restrains. \\\Best Practices\\\ Use Portable stairway.

 The XYZ shipping and receiving worker will verify the materials being delivered, check for shifted loads, rodents, insects, debris, damaged products, spills, or leaks.
 (See DOT Emergency Response Guidebook) If chemical(s) have leaked, report to your supervisor and consider that the trailer may have a hazardous atmosphere.
-MSDS (Material Safety Data Sheets) for chemicals being shipped in are to be on file at this facility or accompany the shipment of the chemical.
+SDS (Safety Data Sheets) for chemicals being shipped in is to be on file at this facility or accompany the shipment of the chemical.

-The XYZ shipping and receiving worker will perform and inspection of the trailer to ensure that the trailer is safe to board and load/unload product.
+The XYZ shipping and receiving worker will perform an inspection of the trailer to ensure that the trailer is safe to board and load/unload product.
 Perform a visual inspection of the trailer prior to driving a lift truck into it.
 Damaged and rotting floorboards are common in older trailers.